 Get Medical Care Delivered to Your Home

-But don’t grab your wallet and keys just yet.
-Which would you rather do: sit in a crowded waiting room or stay put on your couch and wait for urgent care to come to you?
+If you’re considering going to your local clinic for treatment, don’t grab your wallet and keys just yet.
+Which would you rather do: sit in a crowded waiting room or stay put on your couch and wait for medical care to come to you?

 That’s right, the days of house calls from medical professionals are back.
 With on-demand mobile urgent care services like DispatchHealth, quality medical care is conveniently delivered to your home or office.
-There’s no need to visit the local emergency room or urgent care clinic for common ailments like UTI, fever, flu, rashes and stomach bugs.
-These can now be treated at home, under the direct care of an ER-trained medical team that can diagnose, prescribe, treat and follow up.
+There’s no need to visit the local emergency room for your urgent health issues.
+These can now be treated at home, under the direct care of emergency care providers that can diagnose, prescribe, treat and follow up.

 Sounds expensive, right?
 Actually, a visit with DispatchHealth costs 85 percent less than a visit to your local emergency room, and they accept most insurance.